okta/okta-sdk-dotnet/docs/ProfileMappingApi.md

 <a name="updateprofilemapping"></a>
 # **UpdateProfileMapping**
-> ProfileMapping UpdateProfileMapping (string mappingId, ProfileMapping profileMapping)
+> ProfileMapping UpdateProfileMapping (string mappingId, ProfileMappingRequest profileMapping)

 Update a Profile Mapping

-Updates an existing Profile Mapping by adding, updating, or removing one or many Property Mappings.
+Updates an existing profile mapping by adding, updating, or removing one or many property mappings

 ### Example
 ```csharp